marioszocs/simple-photo-renamer-application/README.md

 # Simple Photo Renamer Application

-This is a simple desktop application for renaming **multiple photos** that I developed in Java using the Eclipse IDE.
+This is a simple desktop application for renaming **many photos** at once.
+It was developed in Java using the Eclipse IDE.

 </br>